-Dominic Calabrese is Vice President of Public Relations at The Chicago Lighthouse for People Who Are Blind or Visually Impaired and an Adjunct Professor at Columbia College Chicago.
+Dominic Calabrese is Senior Vice President of Public Relations at The Chicago Lighthouse for People Who Are Blind or Visually Impaired and an Adjunct Professor at Columbia College Chicago.

 Calabrese, who joined the Lighthouse in 2004, supervises a department of three people responsible for media relations, publications, tours, social media, marketing and maintenance of the agency’s website.